LLNL/lbann/docs/layers/miscellaneous_layers.rst

 External
 ----------------------------------------

-Create layer from an external library
+The :python:`External` layer creates a layer from an external library.

 An external layer can be created by compiling an LBANN layer object in a separate shared library (such as an .so file), along with a setup